zmuhls/cli-adventures/README.md

-# CLI Adventures
+# CLI Adventures [BETA]

 A web-based game for learning terminal commands through interactive challenges in a simulated CLI environment.
+This is currently in beta - please submit a pull request if you find any bugs or have suggestions for improvements.

 ## About